andreasmhallberg/al-kitaab-dialecttexts/README.md

 ## Orthography

 The transcripts are written with Arabic script.
-I have tried to follow the orthographic practices of *Al-Kitaab*, which follows Standard Arabic orthography, even when I think it is at odds with orthographic practices of written Syrian Arabic (e.g. the 3ms enclitic pronoun is here ـه as in the book rather the conventional ـو).
-Dialectal phonology is reflected in the spelling some words (e.g. تلاتة) but not in others (e.g. الحقيقة).
+I have tried to follow the orthographic practices of *Al-Kitaab*, which follows Standard Arabic orthography, even when I think it is at odds with orthographic practices of written Syrian Arabic (e.g. the 3ms enclitic pronoun is here [ـه]{lang=ar} as in the book rather the conventional [ـو]{lang=ar}).
+Dialectal phonology is reflected in the spelling some words (e.g. [تلاتة]{lang=ar}) but not in others (e.g. الحقيقة).

 ## Teaching procedure